rust-lang/book/src/ch10-03-lifetime-syntax.md

 feature.

-Lifetimes are a big topic that can't be covered in entirety in this chapter, so we'll cover the very basics of lifetimes in this chapter to get you familiar with the concepts.
-Chapter 20 will contain more advanced information about everything lifetimes can do.
+Lifetimes are a big topic that can't be covered in entirety in this chapter, so we'll cover common ways you might encounter lifetime syntax in this chapter to get you familiar with the concepts.
+Chapter 19 will contain more advanced information about everything lifetimes can do.

 ### Lifetimes Prevent Dangling References